 - Document stating the additional student activities.
 For example, you may provide a letter from your employer stating their desire to employ you.

 - A copy of your visa or “Zairyu card”.
 The latter is given to students from certain nationalities and is equivalent to a student visa.

 - A copy of your passport.

-- Copy of the certificate of aptitude that you previously applied to your visa with.
+- Copy of the certificate of aptitude that you previously applied for your visa with.
 For more information, read our previous article on the requirements for student visa in Japan.

 - A document that proves your identity as the applicant.
 If available, you can provide your student ID.

 - Rules and regulations do not allow international students to work in entertainment services which may influence public decency.
-For example, students are not allowed to work at bars even if they do not work in customer service.
+For example, students cannot work at bars even if they do not work in customer service.

 You can search for jobs in many ways that will be listed below: